Join Us for

 Showcase and Career Fair coordinator

-Beyond her studies as a first-year mechanical engineering major at Columbia University, Siena is passionate about robotics and its applications.
+Beyond her studies as a first-year mMchanical Engineering major at Columbia University, Siena is passionate about robotics and its applications.
 As Career Fair Coordinator for ROBOCONN, she connects students with leading companies and research organizations across various STEM-based fields.